jackd248/typo3-environment-indicator/Documentation/Triggers/Index.rst

         ]
     );

-Their are several triggers available, which can be used to show the indicators in different contexts.
+There are several triggers available, which can be used to show the indicators in different contexts.

 ..  toctree::